dnw2022/reverse-proxy-nginx/README.md

 az ad sp create-for-rbac \
   --name $SERVICE_PRINCIPAL_NAME \
   --role $CONTRIBUTOR_ROLE_NAME \
-  --scopes /subscriptions/$SUBSCRIPTION_ID/resourceGroups/$RESOURCE_GROUP \
+  --scopes /subscriptions/$SUBSCRIPTION_ID \
   --sdk-auth
 ```

 The output of this command is a json object.
-You need to create a github secret named AZURE_CREDENTIALS and store this json to be able continuous integration / deployment (CI/CD).
+You need to create a github secret named AZURE_CREDENTIALS and store this json object as its value to be enable continuous integration / -deployment (CI/CD).

 The SP needs to have rights to push to the Azure Container Registry (ACR):